corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 ## Personal Invites

-In order to create a personal investment invite this [contract](../contracts/PersonalInvite.sol) needs to be deployed.
+In order to create a personal investment invite this [contract](../contracts/PersonalInvite.sol) needs to be used.

 Constructor: